robertying/openssl-curl-android/README.md

 ## Options

-Change scripts' configure arguments to meet your requirements
+Change scripts' configure arguments to meet your requirements.

-For now, using tls (https) in Android would throw `peer verification failed`
+For now, using tls (https) in Android would throw `peer verification failed`.

-Please explicitly set `curl_easy_setopt(curl, CURLOPT_CAINFO, CA_BUNDLE_PATH);` where `CA_BUNDLE_PATH` is your ca-bundle in the devide storage
+Please explicitly set `curl_easy_setopt(curl, CURLOPT_CAINFO, CA_BUNDLE_PATH);` where `CA_BUNDLE_PATH` is your ca-bundle in the devide storage.

-You can download and copy [cacert.pem](https://curl.haxx.se/docs/caextract.html) to the internal storage to get tls working for libcurl
+You can download and copy [cacert.pem](https://curl.haxx.se/docs/caextract.html) to the internal storage to get tls working for libcurl.

+## Working Example

+Checkout this [repo](https://github.com/robertying/CampusNet-Android/blob/master/app/src/main/cpp/jni) to see how to integrate compiled static libraries into an existing Android project, including `Android.mk` setup and `JNI` configurations.